ninabarzh/ipa/content/en/docs/threat-model/impacts.md

 Because for many survivors, the first step to healing isn’t finding the perfect app or a magic setting.
 It’s realising: *this isn’t my fault*.
 The impacts of digital abuse are real, measurable, and deeply human.

 But they can be understood.
-And once understood—they can be challenged.
+And once understood, they can be challenged.